streamnative/function-mesh-website/docs/scaling.md

       kubectl apply -f path/to/function-sample.yaml
       ```

-- If a large number of resources are utilized suddenly, you can use the `autoScalingBehavior.scaleUp.stabilizationWindowSeconds` option to adjust the value of the stabilization window to tune performance.
+- If a large number of resources are used suddenly, you can use the `autoScalingBehavior.scaleUp.stabilizationWindowSeconds` option to adjust the value of the stabilization window to tune performance.

   1. Specify the value of the stabilization window in the Pulsar Functions CRD.